 one-year dosimetry period (période de dosimétrie d'un an) The period of one calendar year beginning on January 1 of the year following the year in which these Regulations come into force, and every period of one calendar year after that period.
-(Source: Radiation Protection Regulations) Note: These Regulations came into force in May 2000; therefore the first dosimetry period began on January 1, 2001. onsite nuclear response force (force d'intervention nucléaire interne) Means:
+(Source: Radiation Protection Regulations) Note: These Regulations came into force in May 2000; therefore the first dosimetry period began on January 1, 2001. onsite (sur le site) The physical domain of the facility to which a licence is granted. onsite nuclear response force (force d'intervention nucléaire interne) Means: